KatCote/CSChat/README.md

 ## About

-Chat with encryption based on Netty.
+Client-Server Chat platform with encryption based on Netty.
 Project in progress.

 ## Documentation